outdreamer/build-a-cure/docs/tasks/examples.md

 		    - examples
 		    - statistics like average examples within a type

-	- problem: create successful AI algorithm to identify probability of solution success
+	- problem: create successful AI algorithm to identify probability of a particular solution's success

 	  - solution metric filters: